Chrastava: Administrative division

+Etymology

+The name is derived from the old words chrást (in Czech) and khróst (in Upper Sorbian), meaning 'brushwood' or 'shrubs'.

 Geography

 Chrastava is located about 8 km northwest of Liberec.
 On the north, the municipal territory borders Germany.
-It lies mostly in the Zittau Basin, but it also extends into the Jizera Mountains on the north and into the Ještěd–Kozákov Ridge on the south.
+It lies mostly in the Eastern Upper Lusatia, but it also extends into the Jizera Mountains on the north and into the Ještěd–Kozákov Ridge on the south.
 The highest point is the hill Dlouhá hora at 748 m above sea level.
 The town is situated at the confluence of the Lusatian Neisse and Jeřice rivers.